Graduation Requirements for Undergraduates

 |Spring Semester||January 30th|

 The degree awarded date will correspond to the term where the last course requirement was completed and graded.
 The exception is where one or more courses are completed late (after the end of the term in which the course was provided).
 In the case of late completion of course requirements (e.g due to an "Incomplete" grade), the degree will be awarded in the current term (in progress) when the final course requirements are completed.
 This practice is consistent with graduation reporting to external sources.
-Further information regarding graduation procedures can be obtained through the credentials evaluator in Registration Services, extension 2138.
+Further information regarding graduation procedures can be obtained through the Office of the University Registrar.

 Any course offered for credit by the University of New England is designated as residence or campus credit.
 This may include University sponsored off-campus experiences including internships, distance learning, exchange programs, and consortium courses.